 There’s no airport in Riva del Garda.
 The closest ones are in Verona (about one hour drive), followed by Bergamo and Venice (about two hours).
-Renting a car is by far the most convenient way to reach Riva del Garda, or you can opt for an airport pick up service like Airport Transfers Direct.
+Renting a car is by far the most convenient way to reach Riva del Garda, or you can opt for an airport pick up service.

 The closest station to Riva del Garda is Rovereto, located on the train line connecting Verona to Trento, Bolzano, Innsbruck and Munich.